Evaluating LLMs with labeled data¶

 return answers

-Now that we have covered the core general functions and workflow used for batch inference, in this guide, we’ll be using the IMDb Top 1000 dataset, which contains information about top-rated movies, including their descriptions and genres.
+Now that we have covered the core general functions and workflow used for Batch inference, in this guide, we'll use the IMDb Top 1000 dataset.
+This dataset contains information about top-rated movies, including their descriptions and genres.
 Let's download it and see what it looks like.

 # IMDB Top 1000 dataset: